UdayGajul/Production-and-Payroll-Management-System-PMS/README.md

 ## Future Release: Executable File

 An executable file (.exe) will soon be available for easier usage.
 Stay tuned for updates!

+OR

+[Click here](https://1drv.ms/f/s!Av_a63FJVVCMhi3EUUAQiGdyi5fN?e=msDfFI) to download the .exe files.